eclipse-che/che-operator/olm/README.md

 Example : `$ docker-run.sh update-nightly-olm-files.sh`

-# Make new changes to OLM artifacts
+# Make new changes to OLM bundle

-Every change needs to be done in a new OLM artifact as previous artifacts are frozen.

-A script is generating new folders/files that can be edited.

 In `olm` folder